-If an interface has an of clause, then every interface or class which is a subtype of the interface must occurs as exactly one of the enumerated cases of the interface.
+If an interface has an of clause, then every interface or class which directly inherits the interface must occur as exactly one of the enumerated cases of the interface.
+Furthermore, any interface or class which indirectly inherits the interface must inherit exactly one of the enumerated cases of the interface.